Applying For University – How Do You Start?

 Entry requirements can vary for each university and course, so check the university’s website to make sure you fully understand the entry requirements for any course you are considering.
 Some courses will have much tougher entry requirements than others.

 You will get UCAS points awarded for your post-16 qualifications, and the higher your grade, the more UCAS points you will get for it.
 Qualifications that would count towards your UCAS points to help you meet entry requirements include (but are not limited to) GCSEs, A levels, BTECs, and Highers.
+For those applying for 2026 entry, tariff changes mean that points will also be awarded to apprenticeships at Level 3 (England, Wales and Northern Ireland) and SCQF Level 6 (Scotland).
 You may also be asked to undergo an admission test or produce a portfolio of work.
-These would also count towards your entry requirements.

 Start writing your university application and personal statement